Skip to main content

 Nesting Rules

-• You can nest Play, Say and Pause verbs within the Gather verb.
+• You can nest the Play, Say, Pause/Wait verbs within the Gather verb.

 • You cannot nest the Gather verb within other FlexML verbs.